ddinchev/macbook-bootstrap/README.md

-# Setup OS X for Development
+# Setup macOS for Software Development

-This is my personal process to setup a new OS X for productive development environment.
+This is my personal process setting up productive development environment on a fresh macOS.
 The guide below outlines the steps needed to install `Command Line Tools`, [brew](http://brew.sh/), update integrated shell tools, install `zsh` and customise it with the truly awesome zsh framework [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), install popular software for development, as well as everyday programs.